pmargan/term_app_assignment_1/StatusLog.md

 ## created Module (Rules)
 which impliments a method to launch default browser and open the 'rules' html page for quizit game.

+## created TDD Unit test for Player class
+Test passed for player class with no errors